meilisearch/documentation/learn/getting_started/quick_start.mdx

 By default, Meilisearch only returns the first 20 results for a search query.
 This can be changed using the [`limit` parameter](/reference/api/search.md#limit).

+To search on multiple indexes at the same time with a single request, use the [`/multi-search` endpoint.](/reference/api/multi_search.md)

 ## Search preview

 Meilisearch offers a browser-based search preview where you can search through a selected index.
 You can access it any time Meilisearch is running at `http://localhost:7700`.